Welcome to Green Hearts!

 and conservation behaviors.

-Thus, for the task of building
+Thus, for the task of

-greater future societal support
+building greater future societal

-for conservation, frequent
+support for conservation,

-nature play is more powerful
+frequent nature play is more

-than education, participation in
+education, participation in

 The Challenges to Nature Play